chrispysz/asmscan-proteinbert-run/README.md

    `frag`: highest-scoring amino-acid sequence within the primary sequence

 2. **How are output files formatted?**

    `fasta_filename`.`fold`.csv

 3. **How are the `comb` results calculated?**

-   Results for each subsequence are averaged from all folds before selecting one with highest value
+   Results for each subsequence are averaged from all folds before selecting one with the highest value

+4. **What is the default `chunk_size`?**

+   100